-Inter Fraternity Council is a governing body consisting of four elected officials as well as the presidents of each of the five fraternities’.
+Interfraternity Council is a governing body consisting of five elected officials as well as the presidents of each of the four fraternities’.
 IFC is in charge of promoting scholarship and health, and for serving the Greek Life and campus community to their best ability through various programs.
 Additionally, the IFC Executive Board members ensure that recruitment is as fair and enjoyable process.

 First, remember that there will always be variety within a group of people and there is no way a stereotype can encompass every single person let alone an entire chapter.
 We understand you are most likely interested in the stereotypes to determine how you will fit in with a particular chapter, but keep in mind that you should join a fraternity because you appreciate what it stands for.
 The best way, of course, to determine what any group of people stands for is by asking them.
 Thus, we strongly recommend approaching recruitment with an open mind.

 3. How much time will I be expected to commit to a fraternity?

 Similar to college, a fraternity is what you put into it.
 When considering Greek life, consider what you want to get out of it.
 Common reasons for going Greek are for the involvement opportunities (through social events, leadership, and service), for networking and interaction with upperclassmen, and the formation of lasting friendships.
 If these are attributes you expect to achieve from Greek life then you are going to want to participate in activities and dedicate time to achieving your expectations.
 This is a good question to ask chapters during recruitment, as each guy you speak with will have a different method for how he manages his time and commitment.